changemin/RadioGroup/README.md

 ## 📜 License

-CMRadioButtonGroup is available under the MIT license.
+RadioGroup is available under the MIT license.
 See the `LICENSE` file for more info.

 ## ✅ Todos
 - [ ] design variation